pkienzle/periodictable/README.rst

   isotope proportions and density computed in neutron_sld().
 This may change in a future release.

-* Using mass and composition tables from 1997.
-IUPAC updated them in 2009.
+* The mass and composition tables are out of date.
+This package uses tables from 1997 but IUPAC produced new tables in 2009.

-* Incoherent scattering calculations for energy-dependent rare earth elements have not been verified.
+* Incoherent scattering calculations for energy-dependent rare earth elements is underestimated.
+The calculation requires bound incoherent scattering lengths (b_i) and the bound coherent lengths (b_c), but only b_c is included.

 Change history
 ==============